Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 |4||Sep 21||Begin localized lockdowns in parts of Madrid||237.53|

-- New outbreak reimposes lockdown measures: Healthcare workers in hospitals were infected after gathering for a retirement party, leading to reimposed lockdown measures to curb the spread of the virus.
+- New outbreak results in lockdown measures reimposed: Healthcare workers in hospitals were infected after gathering for a retirement party, leading to reimposed lockdown measures to curb the spread of the virus.
 Read More

 - Spain expands testing in bid to understand second wave: The government is overseeing an expanded and randomized testing regime in a bid to understand the country's mounting second wave, which has seen high case incidences but low fatalities and hospitalizations.
 Doctors believe this may be due to the relatively younger profile of the new wave of COVID sufferers.
 Read More

-- Spaniards divided over government response: New polling by Pew Research Center finds that Spain is divided over the government's coronavirus response, with 47% of respondents saying their country has done a bad job of dealing with the outbreak, and 53% saying the response has been good.
+- Spaniards divided over government response: New polling by Pew Research Center finds that Spain is divided over the government's coronavirus response, with 47 percent of respondents saying their country has done a bad job of dealing with the outbreak, and 53 percent saying the response has been good.
 Read More

 Compared with EU Neighbors